51st ANNUAL CONFERENCE

 Getting around Cork

 There is a relatively good bus service around the city also.
-If you are staying near the university campus then the 220, 205, and 208 bus services will bring you to the city centre in a couple of minutes.
+If you are staying near the university campus then the 220, 205, and 208 bus services will bring you to and from the city centre in a couple of minutes.
 The buses will accept cash, but not debit/credit cards.
 There is also a Leap Card system but for short stays this may not be worthwhile getting.

 There is a relatively good bus service around the city also.
-If you are staying near the university campus then the 220, 205, and 208 bus services will bring you to the city centre in a couple of minutes.
+If you are staying near the university campus then the 220, 205, and 208 bus services will bring you to and from the city centre in a couple of minutes.
 The buses will accept cash, but not debit/credit cards.
 There is also a Leap Card system but for short stays this may not be worthwhile getting.